okta/workflows-templates/workflows/tracking_and_alerting_for_possible_account_takeove/readme.md

 ## Before you get Started / Prerequisites

-Before you get started, here are the things you’ll need:
+Before you get started, here are the things you'll need:

 -   Access to an Okta tenant with Okta Workflows enabled for your org.
 -   An Okta Group to temporarily contain users who are being monitored for suspecious MFA activity, e.g., "MFA Monitoring".